serinryu/secondbrain/docs/Spring/DI-and-IoC.md

 }
 ```

-@Autowired is an annotation that automatically finds a Bean (ClubRepository type) in Spring Container.
+@Autowired is an annotation that automatically finds a Bean (which is ClubRepository type) in Spring Container.
 Of course, a ClubRepository type of Bean should be already in Spring Container, otherwise @Autowired couldn’t find it in the container.

+You are free to use any of the standard Spring Framework techniques to define your beans and their injected dependencies.
+For simplicity, we often find that using `@ComponentScan` (to find your beans) and using `@Autowired` (to do constructor injection) works well.

 ---